billybobc1210/VigenereCracker/README.md

 The strategy for cracking the Vigenere cipher is to:

-1) Determine the most likely length of the key
+1) Determine the most likely length of the key.
-2) Once the key length, k, is known, we can break the cipher text into k-length substrings where each character at position p in the substring was encrypted using the same alphabet.
-We can then build k substrings using characters all from the same enciphering alphabet and use frequency analysis to work backwards to finding the key.
+2) Once the key length is known, we can use frequency analysis to work backwards to find the most likely key.

 ### Determining the length of the key

 *Note: the example used here is too short to work in practice, but using it here for illustrative purposes.*

-Using our example of a text that was enciphered with the key, "DOG", for example
+Using our example of a text that was enciphered with the key, "DOG", for example:

 ```
 DZRZSNDJKWCLHOXLGLHOXLHYHZL